 Reduce your child’s exposure to lead with these actions:

 IPC is here to help.
 Don’t wait for symptoms of lead poisoning if you suspect your child was exposed to lead or other environmental poisons.
 Call our toll-free helpline at 1-800-222-1222 for treatment advice.
-We’re available 24 hours a day.
+We’re available 24 hours a day, every day of the year.

 Our course covers poison prevention in seven short lessons and quizzes.
 It offers continuing education credit and free IPC giveaways.